 It contributes to premature failure of the fuel components and blockages preventing the engine from getting the fuel it requires.

-Drain any old fuel remaining in your leaf blower and fill with fresh gas and oil mix.
+Drain any old fuel remaining in your leaf blower and fill it with fresh gas and oil mix.
 Add a fuel stabilizer like Sea Foam Motor Treatment to stabilize the fuel, clean the fuel system and reduce moisture in the fuel.

 If you choose to use a pre-mixed ethanol-free fuel, you do not need to add a stabilizer.